 Those who ate from the normal bowls, ate about 9 ounces.
 While those who had the bottomless bowls ate an average of 15 ounces, and some ate more than A QUART.

-But when we switch to using internal cues in determining when and what we’re eating, everything changes.
+When it comes to mindless eating vs mindful eating we need start using internal cues to determine when and what we’re eating, everything changes.
 Learning to listen to our bodies cues takes time and practice, but is worth the effort.
 So where to begin?

 Here are a few steps to ease into mindful eating:

-- Take less.
+1 – Take less.
 When we get to dinner time and we’re really hungry, we often pile our plate high, kind of like the saying that our “eyes are bigger than our stomachs”.
 So put what you would normally put on your plate, and then put 20% back.

-- Slow down.
+2 – Slow down.
 When you sit down with your food, set the timer for 20 minutes.
 It takes up to 20 minutes for our brains to register that our stomach is full, but the average American has already started consuming a second plate after only 10 minutes.
 So slow down.
 And, if at the end of 20 minutes you’re still hungry, by all means, have some more.

-- Hydrate.
+3 – Hydrate.
 10-20 minutes before eating a meal, drink a full glass of water.
 Not only is this going to aid in digestion, but it will also help your body be more alert and aware of the hunger/fullness cues.